sahnoun99/sahnoun99/README.md

 <img align="left" alt="GitLab" width="30px" style="padding-right:10px;" src="https://github.com/tandpfun/skill-icons/blob/main/icons/GitLab-Dark.svg" />
 <br />
 <br />
-🌱 **Farming by Day:**
-When I'm not immersed in the world of code, I'm tending to my crops and livestock.
-There's something profoundly satisfying about nurturing the land and watching it flourish.

-💻 **Coding by Night:**
-By nightfall, I put on my developer hat, crafting web applications and solutions that simplify complexity.
-My recent project, "SYYN," is a testament to my dedication to efficient, practical solutions.

 🚀 **Recent Project: SYYN**
 - [SYYN Repository](link-to-your-SYYN-repo): [Brief description of SYYN and its purpose.]